 Confrontations sometimes arise between authorities and journalists covering a scene.
 U.S. reporter Diane Bukowski was found guilty of crimes including obstructing and endangering two Michigan state troopers while covering the aftermath of a fatal crash involving a motorcyclist who was pursued by a state police vehicle.
 Authorities claimed Bukowski crossed a police line; Bukowski claimed she did not cross a line and was taking pictures at a distance of one of the deceased.

 Clearly display credentials at crime scenes, including local government-issued credentials whenever possible.
 (See the section on Press Credentials in Chapter 1.)
 Avoid confrontations with authorities; at such times, having relationships with senior law enforcement officials is useful.
 (See the section on Basic Preparedness in Chapter 5.)
-And avoid contact with material that is potential evidence; do not remove any material from the crime scene.
+Avoid contact with material that is potential evidence; do not remove any material from the crime scene.

 You do not have a right to trespass on private property in pursuit of a story.
 Journalists may enjoy some limited access to private property when covering publicly advertised political rallies or events.
 Learn in advance the relevant laws and regulations.